-- Present value of future profits (where profits are post taxation shareholder cash flows from the in-force covered business and the assets backing the associated liabilities) (PVFP) - Time value of financial options and guarantees as defined in Principle 7 - Frictional costs of required capital as defined in Principle 8 - Cost of residual non hedgeable risks as defined in Principle 9. - G6.1 Projected liabilities and cash flows should be net of outward risk reinsurance. - G6.2 The PVFP should include the value of renewals of in-force business. - G6.3 The PVFP before allowance for the time value of financial options and guarantees should reflect the intrinsic value of financial options and guarantees on in-force covered business.
+- Present value of future profits (where profits are post taxation shareholder cash flows from the in-force covered business and the assets backing the associated liabilities) (PVFP) - Time value of financial options and guarantees as defined in Principle 7 - Frictional costs of required capital as defined in Principle 8 - Cost of residual non hedgeable risks as defined in Principle 9.

+G6.1 Projected liabilities and cash flows should be net of outward risk reinsurance.

+G6.2 The PVFP should include the value of renewals of in-force business.
+Where Solvency II is adopted for solvency reporting (as set out in G1.5), the level of renewals may be aligned to the Solvency II contract boundary requirements.

+G6.3 The PVFP before allowance for the time value of financial options and guarantees should reflect the intrinsic value of financial options and guarantees on in-force covered business.
 The time value of financial options and guarantees is discussed under Principle 7.
 If the split of the VIF into PVFP and time value of financial options and guarantees is disclosed then consistent assumptions should be used for the time value of financial options and guarantees and the basic projection of PVFP.